openhab/openhab-addons/bundles/org.openhab.binding.velux/README.md

 ## Rain Sensor

-Unfortunately Velux has decided to closely integrate the rain sensor into the window device.
+Unfortunately the rain sensor is closely integrated into the window device and it is therefore not possible to display its state via a channel.
-The rain sensor is therefore not displayed in the device list.
-On the other hand, the 'limitMinimum' channel of a roof window provides information about rainy weather:
+However, the 'limitMinimum' channel can provide information about rainy weather.
-If it is set internally by the Velux control unit to a value other than zero, it rains.
-(Joke!!)
+The rain sensor, when triggered, overrides the window position so it cannot open more than the ventilation position.
+(Normally 5% ..
+10% depending on the window type, resp.
+90% ..
+95% inverted).
+So if 'limitMinimum' changes from its normal value (usually 100% resp.
+0% inverted) to this ventilation position value, it is an indication that the rain sensor has probably been triggered.

 ## Properties of the "bridge" Thing